Beautiful Italian town sells ready-to-occupy homes at bargain prices

 The online platform will be divided into two sections: €1 homes and cheap houses.

 Those who settle for a dilapidated €1 dwelling must stump up a guarantee sum of €3,000 to be returned once the works are completed, possibly within three years.
-But unlike other Italian towns that have launched similar schemes, the completion deadline will be extended if work is well underway and there's a good reason the work isn't done.
+But unlike other Italian towns that have launched similar schemes, the completion deadline will be extended if work is well underway and there's a good reason to for the delay.

 The 'roof' of Puglia